TrueC-D/prework-videos-basic-data-types/README.md

 + Hi guys, it's Ian from Flatiron School.
 In this video, we're going to look at some basic data types in Ruby.
 By the end of this video, you should be able to:
 + Describe what "data type" means in Ruby
-+ Identify data versus other words in a Ruby file
++ Identify data from other words in a Ruby file
 + Identify some common ruby data types
 + Use the `.class` method to identify a data type in IRB
 + So let's get started.
 Before we talk about the different data types, let's talk about what we even mean by `data`.
-+ Every single word in a ruby file is one of three things - a Ruby keyword, a bare word, or a piece of data.
++ Every single word in a Ruby file is one of three things - a Ruby keyword, a bare word, or a piece of data.
 + Ruby keywords are things like `if`and `end` - these are the very basic core building blocks of the language.
 + We can view the entire list at the documentation page [here](https://docs.ruby-lang.org/en/2.2.0/keywords_rdoc.html) - as you can see, there aren't very many keywords.
 + This means that I can't make a variable called `if`, because this would cause a conflict for Ruby.